Sisimiut Airport

 Sisimiut Airport (Mittarfik Sisimiut) (IATA: JHS, ICAO: BGSS) is an airport located 2.2 NM northwest of Sisimiut, a town in the Qeqqata municipality in central-western Greenland.
 The airport has a single runway designated 13/31 which measures 799 by 30 m, built on the northern shore of Kangerluarsunnguaq Bay.

 For scheduled flights, the airport is served exclusively by Air Greenland, serving as a fly-through destination with no aircraft stationed onsite.
-Operated by Mittarfeqarfiit, it is also used for general aviation purposes.
+Operated by Greenland Airports, it is also used for general aviation purposes.

 Airlines and destinations

 Roads in Sisimiut, including the road to the airport, are surfaced, but there is no road linking Sisimiut to any other settlement.

 With 5,460 inhabitants in 2010, Sisimiut is the second-largest town in Greenland, one of the few towns in the country exhibiting growth patterns, with corresponding increasing passenger traffic at Sisimiut Airport.
 Air Greenland pledges to maintain a relatively high number of flights at the airport even should the construction of the road to Kangerlussuaq commence.
-Apart from the connecting flights to Kangerlussuaq, the busiest routes are the routes to Nuuk, the capital of Greenland, and to Ilulissat, the cultural and business center of Avannaata, the northernmost and second-largest municipality in the country.

 History

+Sisimiut Airport is one of a series of airports built in several Greenlandic cities starting in 1995.
+Construction of the road to the airport began in February 1996 and included a bridge over the harbour in the town, which was completed in July 1997.
+The airport was partially built into the sea by landfill.
+The airport opened on 3 October 1998.
+Construction costs were 210 million kroner, making it the most expensive airport in the country at the time.